Jetison333/rotg/wagon.md

 ### Jetison333

 Royal status — You are now a baron.
 The Game Adminstrator must refer to you with the proper style of address at all times.

+Fake ID — Force another gamer to take one action besides signing a contract.
+This itum is destroyed after use.

 ### umnikos